thejohnfreeman/cupcake.cmake/README.md

 Special commands effectively relocate essential CMake configuration data from multiple CMake listfiles sprinkled throughout a project to a single JSON file that is more easily read and written by other tools.
+Special commands are documented with example `cupcake.json` and Pythonic pseudocode.

 <a id="toc" />